Employers required to submit an EEO-1 report will get a reprieve in 2020—but employers should start preparing the data.

 What is the EEO-1 Report?

-The EEO-1 report is the EEOC’s annual workforce diversity questionnaire.
-The data collected is used to support civil rights enforcements and to analyze employment patterns, such as the representation of female and minority workers within companies, industries, or regions.
+The EEO-1 report is the EEOC’s annual workforce diversity questionnaire that gathers employee data by job category, race/ethnicity, and gender.
+The data collected is used to support civil rights enforcement and to analyze employment patterns, such as the representation of female and minority workers within companies, industries, or regions.
 Failure to submit the report and/or false reporting could rules in fines, lawsuits, and/or imprisonment.

 Who must file an EEO-1 Report?